vushu/vex_logger/README.md

 ## Description

-Just a simple header only logger, copy the logger.h in your project and use.
+Just a simple and tiny header only logger, copy the logger.h in your project and use.
 all last logged are in /tmp/vex_last_log.txt;

 ## How to use